 How long are the appointments?

-The initial appointment is 50-60 minutes.
-Subsequent appointments vary depending on the nature of the problem and ongoing treatment, but are usually between 30 and 60 minutes.
+The initial appointment is 45minutes or 60 minutes depending on if its for children or adults.
+Subsequent appointments vary depending on the nature of the problem and ongoing treatment, but are either 30 minutes or 45 minutes.

 Will I get a reminder for the appointment?

 Yes, our booking system will send an email with relevant information five days prior to the appointment and an SMS reminder three days prior.
 However, we cannot guarantee the successful delivery of reminders – it is the patient's or parents' responsibility to remember their appointment time.

 Can I speak to Dr. Makielan on the phone?

 Dr. Makielan is usually busy in clinic with her patients so it is unlikely she will be able to speak with you on the phone.
 If you have any specific questions regarding your treatment, please book an appointment.

 Can I get a letter, document or Medical certificate?

 If you need proof of your appointment or any forms filled out, please discuss this with us during your consultation and we can complete them during the consultation.

 Can my school or psychologist contact you for information?